Marvin's Marvelous Mechanical Museum

-Marvin's Marvelous Mechanical Museum is an arcade and museum previously located in Farmington Hills, Michigan.
+Marvin's Marvelous Mechanical Museum is an amusement arcade and museum previously located in Farmington Hills, Michigan.
 It features a large collection of vintage arcade games and other coin-operated entertainment machines, most of which are functional and can be operated by visitors.
 Exhibits include the fortune teller machine that used to feature in many carnival sideshows.

-As of January 2025, Marvin's is temporarily closed for relocation to a new location in West Bloomfield, Michigan; it was expected to reopen there in the fall of 2025.
+The museum is temporarily closed for relocation to a new location in West Bloomfield, Michigan.

 History

-Marvin's Marvelous Mechanical Emporium was founded by Marvin Yagoda, a pharmacist who collected, restored, and sold antique arcade machines.
+Marvin's Marvelous Mechanical Museum was founded by Marvin Yagoda, a pharmacist who collected, restored, and sold antique arcade machines.
 Yagoda initially housed his collections in his garage, but at the suggestion of his wife, he installed some of his machines in the food court of the Tally Hall shopping center in Farmington Hills, Michigan in the early 1980s.
-He later rented a space in the mall until it closed in 1988; and reopened after it was rebuilt as Orchard Lake Plaza (now known as Hunter's Square) in 1990.
+He later rented a space in the mall until it closed in 1988; and reopened after the mall was rebuilt as Orchard Lake Plaza (now known as Hunter's Square) in 1990.

 Yagoda became a recognized expert in the field of mechanical and electrical game apparatus; he has been involved in appraisal of such items for the television series American Pickers.
 He died on January 8, 2017, at the age of 78, after which his son, Jeremy, assumed control of the museum.

 Relocation

-In November 2023, RPT Realty, then-owner of Hunter's Square, proposed a major redevelopment of the center, which would involve demolishing its northern building, including Marvin's, to construct a Meijer Grocery store.
+In November 2023, RPT Realty, then-owner of Hunter's Square, proposed a major redevelopment of the center, which would involve demolishing its northern building, which contained Marvin's, to construct a Meijer Grocery store.
 Jeremy Yagoda vowed to fight "tooth and nail" against the proposal, and an online petition opposing the plan gathered more than 50,000 signatures on Change.org.
 The redevelopment plan was unanimously approved by the Farmington Hills Planning Commission during its November 16, 2023 meeting, at which dozens of supporters of the museum spoke in opposition to the plan.